DCMLab/probabilistic_harmony_model/README.md

 This notebook is intended to be run with GPU support and therefore contains instructions for how to run it on Google Colab.

-The plots shown in the paper are generated using `plots.ipynb`.
+The plots shown in the paper are generated using `plots.ipynb` and can be found in `plots/` directory.